Kourtney Kardashian Bans Scott Disick From Seeing Their Children

-A source close to Kardashian and Disick told TMZ that his promiscuous behavior in France is a result of him getting heavy into drugs and alcohol.
-Kourtney has confronted Disick of being able to visit his kids, that he must be clean and sober, which Disick reportedly refuses to do.
+A source close to the former couple told TMZ that his promiscuous behavior in France is a result of him getting heavy into drugs and alcohol.
+Kardashian has confronted Disick about visiting their kids and said he must be clean and sober, which he reportedly refuses to do.

 Videos by PopCulture.com

-This isn’t the first time Kourtney has gone to extreme lengths to keep Scott away from their family, having previously banning him from getting past security at her home back in 2015.
+This isn’t the first time the mother of three has gone to extreme lengths to keep Disick away from their family.
+She previously banned him from getting past security at her home back in 2015.

-The source also revealed to TMZ that his friends have attempted to intervene in the situation, even enlisting Kourtney to confront Scott, but none of it has seemed to get through to him.
+The source also revealed to TMZ that his friends have attempted to intervene in the situation, even enlisting Kardashian to confront Disick, but none of it has seemed to get through to him.

-Last week, Kourtney was spotted getting cozy with her new man, Younes Bendjima, which caused Disick to quickly book a flight to Cannes with 19-year-old Bella Thorne in tow.
+Last week, Kardashian was spotted getting cozy with her new man, Younes Bendjima, which caused Disick to quickly book a flight to Cannes with 19-year-old Bella Thorne in tow.

-UP NEXT: Bella Thorne Feels ‘Used’ Following Rumored Beau Scott Disick Seen With Other Women
+MORE: Kourtney Kardashian Has a New Man in Her Life and Scott Disick Isn’t Happy

-34-year-old Disick has been seen around Los Angeles with Thorne on multiple occasions, with reports that the two were developing a relationship and being spotted embracing one another.
-When the two were spotted at the airport together, it seemed to cement the rumors about the two being more than just friends.
+34-year-old Disick has been seen around Los Angeles with Thorne on multiple occasions, with reports that the two were developing a relationship.
+When the pair was spotted at the airport together, it seemed to cement the rumors about the two being more than just friends.

 Shortly after these sightings, Thorne took to social media to vent her frustrations about the exotic locale, saying that spending time in Cannes wasn’t for her.